FazeCT/fazect.github.io/htb2023/index.md

 * **Difficulty:** Medium
 {{< /admonition >}}

-From the link attached to this challenge, we get an Onenote file named "relicmaps.one".
+From the link attached to this challenge, we get an Onenote file named `relicmaps.one`.
 Analyze the file, we get 2 suspicious links, which lead us to 2 different files, [http://relicmaps.htb/uploads/soft/topsecret-maps.one](https://drive.google.com/file/d/14FBabJvLlTAjhCKbJBPMk6iI9u83HI0j/view?usp=share_link) and [http://relicmaps.htb/get/DdAbds/window.bat](https://drive.google.com/file/d/1t9jembhbhIFY6PE7Lx3J7yA5prTsVGXv/view?usp=share_link).

-I did some analysis on the file "topsecret-maps.one", and there are only some PNGs inside it.
-In the "window.bat" file, we are given a Powershell Script.
+I did some analysis on the file `topsecret-maps.one`, and there are only some PNGs inside it.
+In the `window.bat` file, we are given a Powershell Script.
 You can run it directly, but I choose to deobfuscate using Python to understand its flow.

 ```python
 dict = """